Black American Sign Language: Borrowing from African-American Vernacular English

 A body of work has arisen looking at the similarities between Black American Sign Language and African-American English (AAVE), since both are language varieties marked by their use in African-American communities.
-In 1998 John Lewis investigated the incorporation of aspects of AAVE into BASL.
+In 1998, John Lewis conducted an investigation of the incorporation of aspects of AAVE into BASL.
 He reported that, during narrative storytelling by a Black signer, there were "Ebonic shifts" marked by shifts in posture and rhythmicity and by incorporating side-to-side head movement.
 He concluded that this "songified" quality was related to the style of AAE.
 This finding was not reproduced by McCaskill, which she attributes to the nature of the speech acts: Lewis analyzed a narrative event while McCaskill used natural or elicited data.
 Lexical borrowing has been seen in BASL signers under age 3, which is likely due to the advances in mass media—younger signers would have more contact with AAE through movies, television, and the Internet.

 When asked about distinctive features of their signing, Black Deaf signers tended to identify a number of idioms borrowed from AAVE.
 Some were literal translations, such as I feel you or girl please, which are signed the standard way but have meanings different from their literal interpretation.
 Other loan words modified existing signs, such as stop tripping, which took the bent-v handshape of trip and moved it up to the head to indicate a new meaning of "stop imagining things".